-How to Eat Healthy During Pregnancy
+How to Eat and Stay Healthy During Pregnancy

 This supplies the womb with essential nutrients and prevent the possibility of low birth weight and other problems that may arise both during and after delivery.
 Follow the following tips for a healthy lifestyle.